colinmarc/hdfs/README.md

       get SOURCE [DEST]
       getmerge SOURCE DEST

-Without any JVM startup time, it's also a lot faster `hadoop -fs`:
+Since it doesn't have to wait for the JVM to start up, it's also a lot faster `hadoop -fs`:

     $ time hadoop fs -ls / > /dev/null